stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (aoneill2-stat6250): Yes.
 The resulting output file will contain columns that reflect the variables in both input files.
 - Question (yyan11−stat6250): How Concatenating Selects Data?
 - Answer (yyan11−stat6250): When a program concatenates data sets, all of the observations are read from the first data set listed in the SET statement.
 Then all of the observations are read from the second data set listed, and so on, until all of the listed data sets have been read.
 The new data set contains all of the variables and observations from all of the input data sets.
+- Question (cyuan10-stat6250): What does concatenate do and how is it different from one-to-one merging?
+- Answer (cyuan10-stat6250): Concatenate is another way of merging data tables.
+However, records of the 2nd table is appended or added on to the first table.
+So if you have 6 records in the 1st and 6 in the 2nd, you will end up with 12 total records in the concatenate table.

 [Course Textbook Chapter 12, Problem 4]
-- Question (cyuan10-stat6250): What is the benefit of using interleaving data step and when do you gain an advantage when using it?
 * *Question (aalshehry−stat6250):* Before concatenate datasets, what should we pay attention to?
 * *Answer (aalshehry−stat6250):*  It is important to know the structure and contents of the input datasets by checking the describtive part and the data as well.
 - Question (akumar30−stat6250):  Can we concatenate more than two data set in SAS using single SAS concatenate procedure?